L596241/dat110-project1-rpc-startcode-group12/README.md

 In order for the other group members to work together on the (template) copy of the start-code, the other group members must be provided with access to read/write on  repository.
 See *Settings* and *Manage Access* for the repository that was forked.

+### Clone the copy of the start-code repository

-The other group members must *clone* the repository of the group member which can now be used as a repository for collaborating on the code.
+The group members must *clone* the repository of the group member which can now be used as a repository for collaborating on the code.

 The repository contains the start code organised into a [Maven](https://maven.apache.org/) project and can be imported into IDEs such as Eclipse and IntelliJ.